Last updated 18/12/2024

 I am pleased to present the Corporate Governance Statement for Strategic Minerals.

 The aim of the Board is to function at the head of the Group's management structures, leading and controlling its activities and setting a strategy for enhancing shareholder value.
 Regular meetings are held to review the Group's forward planning.
-The Board currently consists of a Non-Executive Chairman, a Managing Director, an Executive Director and a Non-Executive Director.
 The Directors recognise the importance of sound corporate governance commensurate with the size and nature of the Company and the interests of its shareholders and, in 2018, formally adopted The QCA Corporate Governance Code after noting that it had, effectively, implemented its content in its previous arrangements.

 Principle 1: Establish a strategy and business model which promote long-term value for shareholders

-The Board has developed and enunciated a strategy and business model as detailed in the annual report and on this website under the tab .
-The Board considers the Company’s strategy provides a framework for medium to longer term growth in shareholder value.
+The Board has developed and enunciated a strategy and business model as detailed in the annual report and on this website under the tab.
+The Board considers the Company’s strategy to provide a framework for medium to longer term growth in shareholder value.

-The major risks to the Company’s overall strategy stem from the potential failure to maintain access to the Cobre magnetite stockpile and over extending its cash requirements.
+The major risks to the Company’s overall strategy stem from the potential failure to maintain access to the Cobre magnetite stockpile and overextending cash requirements.

-With respect to the exposure to operating cash flow only from the Cobre magnetite stockpile, the Board actively embarked on a search for a near term cash flow asset in our preferred mineral suite.
-With the addition of Leigh Creek Copper Mine, the Board feels it has, to a large extent, mitigated this risk, although it has now developed a new risk associated with the re-commencement of operations at Leigh Creek Copper Mine.
-Again, Management and the Board have sort to address such concerns through ensuring that sufficient resources are allocated to the project to give it the greatest chance of success.
+With respect to the exposure to operating cash flow only from the Cobre magnetite stockpile, the Board actively embarked on a search for a near term cash flow asset in our preferred mineral suite, with the addition of Leigh Creek Copper Mine.

-In relation to cash flow management of the Company, Management and the Board keep a close on on exiting and expected cash flow resources and plans for committing these to project development and covering of corporate overheads.
-Additional to this, the Board regularly is in contact with market participants to ensure that sufficient interest is maintained in the market and that the Company can, generally, raise funding as required.
+In relation to cash flow management of the Company, Management and the Board keep a close eye on exiting and expected cash flow resources and plans for committing these to project development and covering of corporate overheads.

 A consideration of broader risks on the Company can also be found in its Annual Report.